 If your GRE General Test appointment is postponed, you will be notified by email about rescheduling your test.
 Check your account and your email regularly to confirm your testing status.

-You can make the following changes in your account without incurring a fee and without contacting GRE Services:
+You can make the following changes in your account without contacting GRE Services:

 - Reschedule your GRE General Test appointment at a test center to another test center appointment.

 - Reschedule your GRE General Test appointment due to health concerns, even if your test center remains open.

 - Reschedule from a test center appointment to an at home appointment.

 If you want to register for a test, you can check test center and date availability in the GRE test registration system.